mafortin/GOUHFI/README.md

 ## How was GOUHFI developed?

 GOUHFI is a fully automatic, contrast- and resolution-agnostic, DL-based brain segmentation tool optimized for Ultra-High Field MRI (UHF-MRI), while also demonstrating strong performance at 3T compared to other well-established techniques.
 Using the domain randomization approach proposed in [SynthSeg](https://github.com/BBillot/SynthSeg) and a state-of-the-art 3D U-Net with Residual Encoders from the [nnUNetv2](https://github.com/MIC-DKFZ/nnUNet) framework, GOUHFI is able to handle various contrasts, resolutions and even field strengths without requiring fine-tuning or retraining.
 Tested on multiple datasets, it showed high accuracy and impressive robustness to noise and inhomogeneities, making it a valuable tool for neuroscientists working at both 3T and UHF-MRI.
-For more details on how GOUHFI was developed, please refer to the [following paper]() which i currently under submission.
+For more details on how GOUHFI was developed, please refer to the [following preprint](https://arxiv.org/abs/2505.11445) (paper currently submitted).

 ![GOUHFI](figs/fig-readme.png)